What Is Normal Aging? Signs & Changes

 Environment

-Ageing is also shaped by where and how you live.
-The changes caused by ageing can be accelerated due to:
+Aging is also shaped by where and how you live.
+The changes caused by aging can be accelerated due to:

 • Exposure to pollution